MoBakry04/gtc-ml-project1-hotel-bookings/README.md

 ### Colab

-1. Upload `hotel_bookings.csv` to your Colab session or mount Google Drive.
+1. Upload `hotel_bookings.csv` to your Colab session.
 2. Install dependencies (if missing):

 ```bash